Infos zu Zecken und Krankheiten

 Pets transport ticks into the house

 Caution is advised with dogs and cats, they can carry ticks picked up outdoors into the apartment/house.
-Therefore, they should also be given repellents to repel ticks when they are outdoors in the countryside and should be checked for attached ticks.
+Therefore, they should also be given repellents to repel ticks when outdoors in the countryside and should be checked for attached ticks.

 Preferred biting sites in dogs